-Imaging and Radiology Procedures
+Imaging & Radiology

-At GRMC, we provide diagnostic, therapeutic and consultative imaging and radiology services using the latest advanced technology.
+Guadalupe Regional Medical Center provides you with diagnostic, therapeutic and consultative imaging and radiology services using the latest advanced technology.

 This screening produces images of the patient’s heart using an ultrasound.
-The goal is to view the function of the heart and blood vessels to ensure there are no blood clots or masses inside the heart.
+The goal is to view the function of the heart and blood vessels to ensure there are no blood clots or masses inside your heart.